Flows

 Icons used in Flow Builder diagrams

 Flow Builder displays the Flow as a diagram.
-Screenshots of the Flow diagrams are included in the Flow examples, and the standard icons linked by connectors are listed here in alphabetical order:
+Flow Builder includes screenshots of the Flow diagram in the Flow examples.
+We've listed the standard icons linked by connectors here in alphabetical order:

 Icon Description